Reel48/Forms/STRIPE_WEBHOOK_SETUP.md

 ### "Webhook secret not configured"
 - ✅ Add `STRIPE_WEBHOOK_SECRET` to your environment variables
 - ✅ Restart your backend server after adding it
-- ✅ For Railway: Redeploy after adding the variable
+- ✅ For AWS App Runner: Service will auto-redeploy after adding the variable

 ### Webhook Not Receiving Events
 - ✅ Verify your webhook URL is correct and accessible
 - ✅ Check that your backend is deployed and running
 - ✅ Verify events are selected in Stripe Dashboard
-- ✅ Check Railway logs for webhook requests
+- ✅ Check AWS CloudWatch logs for webhook requests

 ### Payment Status Not Updating
 - ✅ Verify webhook secret matches Stripe Dashboard